Timon-R/TRA420_Modeling_2025/docs/results_summary.md

 - SCC results by method:
   - Per‑year SCC series at configured years when `aggregation: per_year`.
   - Average SCC when `aggregation: average` (uses the configured horizon).
+- Damages derived from SCC × emission deltas for each discounting method.
+For Ramsey discounting this uses the present-value SCC (base-year USD) multiplied by the emission-year delta (converted to tonnes), so the reported damages are base-year USD PV of the lifetime impact caused by the emissions in that year.

 To reduce duplication, plots that do not vary by climate pathway are de‑duplicated:
 - Emission deltas and mortality plots collapse SSP suffixes; each base scenario appears once.